Python Split Method

 Split string and assign into variables

-We can split a string and assign the results to different variables.
-This example program shows how to do that.
+You can split a string and assign the results to different variables, as shown below:

 #String declaration